Categories

 What is Nervousness?

-For some people, nervousness can be quite incapacitating and leave them feeling terror-struck at a time when clear thinking and togetherness are required.
-It’s difficult to impress a future employer in an interview, or inspire an audience, if your hands are shaky and sweaty, your mind is blank and you’re trying so hard to catch your breath that talking is an after thought.
+Nervousness is a common and natural response of the nervous system to stressful situations.
+In some cases, it can be positive, as when a looming deadline at work makes you focus on a task or when a new relationship gives you butterflies in your stomach1.
+For some people and in some situations, however, nervousness can be quite incapacitating, leaving you feeling terror-struck at a time when clear thinking and togetherness are required.
+It’s difficult to impress a future employer in an interview or inspire an audience when your hands are shaky and sweaty, your mind is blank and you’re trying so hard to catch your breath that talking is an afterthought.

 Nervousness can be an infrequent, circumstantially bound problem, or it could be the result of another more serious disorder.
-Either way, help is available, and if treated properly, nervousness can be managed.
+Either way, help is available, and once the symptoms and causes are understood, nervousness can be managed.

 People react physically in different ways when they are feeling nervous.
 The following are some of the physical changes that may occur when you are nervous.